 The Pediatric Hematology Program is responsible for the care of patients with primary noncancerous blood disorders, including hemophilia, coagulation disorders that produce excess bleeding or clotting, sickle cell anemia, thalassemia, and a variety of other hematologic disorders.
 Major clinical components include the regional Hemophilia Center and state-funded Sickle Cell Anemia Center.
 The Immuno-Hematology Clinic focuses on disorders of white blood cell function and how the immune system influences blood cell number and function.

-Our faculty and staff are also involved with many support programs, including the Hope Clinic (Helping Oncology Patients Excel), YAPS (Youth and Pet Survivors Program), Teen and Young Adults support program, Sickle Cell Camp, Hemophilia Camp, Butterfly Program, Wilderness Program and Robbie's Friends.
+Our faculty and staff are also involved with many support programs, including the HOPE Survivorship Program (Helping Oncology Patients Excel), YAPS (Youth and Pet Survivors Program), Teen and Young Adults support program, Sickle Cell Camp, Hemophilia Camp, Butterfly Program, Wilderness Program and Robbie's Friends.
 These programs provide the Hematology, Oncology and Bone Marrow Transplantation patients and their families with support through camping program events and peer interaction.
 The faculty and staff involvement ranges from an advisory role to staffing of the various camps.